jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/distributed_cloud/index-install-r5-distcloud-8164d5952ac5.rst

 At the subcloud location:

-1. Physically install and cable all subcloud servers.
+#.
+Physically install and cable all subcloud servers.

-2. Physically install the top of rack switch and configure it for the required networks.
+#.
+Physically install the top of rack switch and configure it for the
+   required networks.

-3. Physically install the gateway routers which will provide IP routing between the subcloud OAM and Management subnets and the SystemController OAM and management subnets.
+#.
+Physically install the gateway routers which will provide IP routing
+   between the subcloud |OAM| and Management subnets and the SystemController
+   |OAM| and management subnets.

-4. On the server designated for controller-0, install the StarlingX Kubernetes software from USB or a PXE Boot server.
+#.
+On the server designated for controller-0, install the StarlingX
+   Kubernetes software from USB or a PXE Boot server.

-5. Establish an L3 connection to the SystemController by enabling the OAM interface (with OAM IP/subnet) on the subcloud controller using the ``config_management`` script.
+#.
+Establish an L3 connection to the SystemController by enabling the |OAM|
+   interface (with |OAM| IP/subnet) on the subcloud controller using the ``config_management`` script.
 This step is for subcloud ansible bootstrap preparation.